Personnel Today

 National living wage

 The UK government introduced a new minimum wage rate for all but the youngest workers, the national living wage, in 2016.
-Initially, it was for those aged 25 and over, but is now for anyone aged 23 and over.
-From 2024, the age is expected to decrease again to 21 and over.
+Initially, it was for those aged 25 and over, but it is now for anyone aged 21 and over.

-The national living wage (NLW) is compulsory and the Low Pay Commission (LPC) recommends future rises, with the government aiming for it to reach two-thirds of median hourly earnings by 2024.
+The national living wage (NLW) is compulsory and the Low Pay Commission (LPC) recommends future rises, maintaining it at two-thirds of median hourly earnings and, from 2025, taking into account the cost of living.

 The national living wage is different to the Living Wage, a voluntary pay rate independently set by the Living Wage Foundation.
 The ‘real’ Living Wage is calculated according to the basic cost of living in the UK.